 It is very important to monitor the goals of the sales representative as without monitoring, the goals lose their importance.
 You can track the progress with the use of a dashboard in the VRM or use the traditional way and make your salespeople enter their numbers weekly in an Excel sheet.
 It is better to talk to an employee who is not hitting their weekly goals before they hinder the monthly goal.
 Even if monitoring is not a very easy task, it indeed helps you reach the targeted goal.

 7) Set stretch goals

 This cannot be right for everybody.
 If your sales representative is unable to meet their target every week, creating a stretch goal will only make them more stressed.
-However, if your company has high performing individual, you might as well set realistic stretch goals.
-For instance 130% of the goal that will not only challenge them but motivate them as well.
+However, if your company has a high-performing individual, you might as well set realistic stretch goals.
+For instance 130% of the goal will not only challenge them but motivate them as well.